zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency06.md

 ## Inputs

-* The domain name to be tested ("child zone")
+* "Child Zone" - The domain name to be tested.

 ## Ordered description of steps to be taken to execute the test case

- 1. Obtain the list of name server IPs for the *child zone* from [Method4] and [Method5].
+ 1. Obtain the set of name server IPs for the *Child Zone* from [Method4] and [Method5] ("Name Server IP").

- 2. Create an SOA query for *child zone* apex and send it to all name server IPs.
+ 2. Create an SOA query for *Child Zone* apex.

+ 3. For each name server in *Name Server IP* do:

+    1. Send the query to name server.
+    2. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* for that name server and go to next server.
- 3. Retrieve the SOA RR from the responses from all name server IPs.
+    3. Retrieve the SOA RR from the response from the name server.
- 4. If a name server does not respond, emit *[NO_RESPONSE]*.
- 5. If a name server responds but does not include a SOA record in the response, emit *[NO_RESPONSE_SOA_QUERY]*.
+    4. If the response does not include a SOA record in the ansser section then emit *[NO_RESPONSE_SOA_QUERY]* for that server and go to next server.

- 6. If at least one SOA record has been retrieved and MNAME is identical in all SOA records emit *[ONE_SOA_MNAME]*.
+ 4. If at least one name server has responded with a SOA record and the MNAME is identical in all SOA records retrieved, emit *[ONE_SOA_MNAME]*.

- 7. If MNAME is not identical in all SOA records emit *[MULTIPLE_SOA_MNAMES]*.
+ 5. If MNAME is not identical in all SOA records retrieved emit *[MULTIPLE_SOA_MNAMES]*.

 ## Outcome(s)